 Game aspect 2: Invaders

 Invaders will appear from the map borders every 3-5 turns, in stacks of 100-200 population each, and move one step closer to your plant by each turn.
-The population of the stacks increase gradually.
+The population of the stacks increases gradually.

 Each Invader stack is accompanied by a path indicator – a long yellow arrow showing the direction it will take.
 The invader will always take this path unless blocked by Cliff.